 If your tribe is interested in consulting on the Mississippi River Project Master Plan and Shoreline Plan revision project, please provide the Corps with a letter, email, or phone call to that effect within 30 days of receipt of this letter.
 Please also provide the Corps with a point of contact for future consultation on the project.
-If you have any questions regarding this matter, please contact Ms. Cindy Peterson of our Environmental Compliance Branch at

-Compliance Branch (Cynthia Peterson).
+If you have any questions regarding this matter, please contact Ms. Cindy Peterson of our Environmental Compliance Branch at or in writing to our address, ATTN: Environmental Compliance Branch (Cynthia Peterson).

-Encl(4)
+Encl (4) Mark Cornish

-Mark Cornish Acting Chief, Environmental Planning Branch (RPEDN)
+Acting Chief, Environmental Planning

+Branch (RPEDN)